FormidableLabs/builder-react-app/README.md

 A React app archetype for [builder][].

-This archetype provides a robust set of scripts and default configs for a standard React app project.
-Included are scripts for
+This archetype provides both a robust set of scripts and default configs for a standard React app project as well as a `builder-init` compatible app generator for bootstrapping a new react app using this archetype.

+Features provided by this archetype's scripts:

 * spawning a node server with options for dev and hot-reload modes
 * spawning a webpack server with options for dev and hot-reload modes